root-project/root/README/ReleaseNotes/v628/index.md

 Therefore, the original `HistoToWorkspaceFactory` is now removed to avoid confusion and maintainance burden.

+#### Removing constant parameter flag from RooStats:HistFactory::NormFactor

+As printed out by the HistFactory in a warning message for a long time already, setting the `Const` attribute to the `<NormFactor>` tag is deprecated and it will be ignored.
+Instead, add `<ParamSetting Const="True"> myparam </ParamSetting>` to your top-level XML's `<Measurement>` entry.

+This deprecation implied that the constant parameter flag in the `RooStats:HistFactory::NormFactor` class had no effect as well.
+To avoid ambiguity in the future, the possibility to set and retrieve this flag with `NormFactor::SetConst()` and `NormFactor::GetConst()` was removed, as well as the `Sample::AddNormFactor(std::string Name, double Val, double Low, double High, bool Const)` overload.
+Also, the aforementioned deprecation warning is not printed anymore.

 ### Removal of `RooAbsMinimizerFcn` and `RooMinimizerFcn` from the public interface